Which LLM is best for customer support use cases in 2026?

 eesel AIControl, flexibility, and getting started fastExcellent (self-serve, minutes)Powerful simulation on past ticketsFlat-rate subscription

-Zendesk AITeams all-in on the Zendesk ecosystemGood (native add-on)Deep integration with Zendesk SuiteAdd-on to existing plans
+Zendesk AITeams all-in on the Zendesk ecosystemGood (native add-on)Deep integration and enterprise-grade reliabilityTiered plans and add-on options

 Freshworks (Freddy AI)Businesses using the full Freshworks suiteGood (native feature)Unified AI across support, sales, and marketingTiered with different AI capabilities

-Gorgias AutomateE-commerce stores on Shopify or BigCommerceExcellent (purpose-built)Deep e-commerce platform integrationsBased on ticket volume + resolution fees
+Gorgias AutomateE-commerce stores on Shopify or BigCommerceExcellent (purpose-built)Deep e-commerce platform integrationsTiered plans based on ticket volume

 Let's take a closer look at the platforms that made the cut.